samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/standalone.md

 1. Call `sessionReplay.init` to begin collecting replays.
 Pass the API key, session identifier, and device identifier.
 2. When the session identifier changes, pass the new value to Amplitude with `sessionReplay.setSessionId`.
-3. Collect Session Replay properties to send with other event properties with `sessionReplay.getSessionReplayProperties`
+3. Collect Session Replay properties to send with other event properties with `sessionReplay.getSessionReplayProperties`.
+See [Add Session Replay ID to your events](#add-session-replay-id-to-your-events) for more information.

 ```javascript
 import * as sessionReplay from "@amplitude/session-replay-browser";